 - Preheat the oven to 325 degrees F. Spray a 9" loaf pan with non-stick spray and set aside.
 (See notes if you don't have a large loaf pan)

-- Mix the ⅓ cup of milk with 1 tsp of lemon juice or vinegar and let sit while you mix up the batter.
+- Mix the ⅓ cup of milk with 1 teaspoon of lemon juice or vinegar and let sit while you mix up the batter.
 (You could also use buttermilk and omit the lemon juice or vinegar)

 - Take a half a stick of butter (¼ cup) and melt it in a small bowl and set aside.